 To include vomiting and reflux in babies, colic problems, milk related problems - milk intolerance and allergies and weaning issues.

-These are very worrying problems for parents and cause a great deal of difficulty and anxiety, especially if the diagnosis is unclear.
+These are worrisome problems for parents and cause a great deal of difficulty and anxiety, especially if the diagnosis is unclear.

-Appointment 1- This will concentrate on taking a full and detailed history and examination in order to make a detailed diagnosis.
-There are sometimes subtle but very important differences in the type of problems babies have in relation to both breast and bottle feeding.
+Appointment 1- This will concentrate on taking a full and detailed history and examination to make a detailed diagnosis.
+There are sometimes subtle but significant differences in the type of problems babies have regarding both breast and bottle feeding.
 These problems can include IgE mediated milk problems (milk allergies) or non IgE mediated milk allergies (milk intolerances) and, less commonly, lactose problems .

-Some babies suffer significant reflux of milk and that can itself be contributed to by the milk problems.
-Reintroducing the milks again when children are older is also a problem and needs guidance and we can provide the necessary advice.
+Some babies suffer significant reflux of milk and that can be contributed to by the milk problems.
+Reintroducing the milk again when children are older is also a problem and needs guidance, and we can provide the necessary advice.
 The first appointment will organise a plan and management advice , which might include prescribing alternative milks or medications .

-Follow up appointments will, depending on the age of the child, be every few weeks or every few months and will provide support and guidance through the process.
-In the majority of cases, children with reflux or milk related problems have considerable improvement , with support , over the first year or two of life.
+Follow-up appointments will, depending on the age of the child, be every few weeks or every few months and will provide support and guidance through the process.
+In almost all cases, children with reflux or milk related problems have considerable improvement, with support, over the first year or two of life.

 To include recurrent abdominal pain in children, recurrent diarrhoea and vomiting or recurrent loose stools, food intolerance, abdominal migraine

 These cause a great deal of worry for parents and often result in time away from nursery or school for pre-school and school age children .
-The first appointment will involve a very detailed history and assessment as well as examination and we will arrange any investigations necessary to help make an accurate diagnosis .
-However, very often it will require keeping detailed diaries to look for possible triggers to symptoms and usually a first follow up appointment will go through those diaries and make a management plan.
-Seeing the same specialist doctor each time helps to ensure continuity at those assessments.
+The first appointment will involve an extensive history and assessment as well as examination, and we will arrange any investigations necessary to help reach an accurate diagnosis .
+However, often it will require keeping detailed diaries to look for possible triggers to symptoms and usually a first follow-up appointment will go through those diaries and produce a management plan.
+Seeing the same specialist doctor each time helps ensure continuity at those assessments.

 To include cough and wheeze, asthma, pre-school wheeze, allergies (animal, pollen etc), recurrent or persistent cough

-These cases can cause a great deal of anxiety for parents and we will make a thorough assessment of the cause of any cough and wheeze symptoms.
-F necessary we can arrange investigations to assess the breathing of your child and we can advise on appropriate treatments and managements, which will be in accord with recognised guidance such as asthma uk, bristol children's hospital and NICE (national institute of clinical excellence).
-After initial assessment and treatment , follow up appointments are usually arranged initially after 6 weeks then every three months and , once stable, children are reviewed twice a year.
+These cases can cause a great deal of anxiety for parents, and we will make a thorough assessment of the cause of any cough and wheeze symptoms.
+If necessary, we can arrange investigations to assess the breathing of your child, and we can advise on appropriate treatments and managements, which will be in accord with recognised guidance including Asthma UK, Bristol Children's Hospital and NICE (national institute of clinical excellence).
+After initial assessment and treatment , follow-up appointments are usually arranged initially after 6 weeks, then every three months, and, once stable, children are reviewed twice a year.

 Recurrent illness / ”swollen glands" (lymph glands)

-Parents often worry about their children’s immunity and seemingly being “ill all the time”.
-We at the medical understand this and we can make an appropriate assessment with our expert team.
+Parents often worry about their children’s immunity and seemingly are “ill all the time”.
+We at the medical understand this, and we can make an appropriate assessment with our expert team.
 Dr Capehorn has a great deal of experience in assessing such cases and can recommend if any further assessments or investigations are necessary.
-You may be seen in a one -off appointment for assessment purposes or possibly investigations arranged and followed up appointments then needed.
+You may be seen in a one-off appointment for assessment purposes or possibly investigations arranged and followed up appointments than needed.